-Effective upon completion of this offering, our compensation committee is comprised of , and , with serving as chairman of the committee.
+Effective upon completion of this offering, our compensation committee will be comprised of Keith L. Crandell, Douglas G. Cole, M.D. and David R. Walt, Ph.D., with Keith L. Crandell serving as chairman of the committee.
 Each member of this committee is a non-employee director, as defined by Rule 16b-3 promulgated under the Exchange Act, and an outside director, as defined pursuant to Section 162(m) of the Internal Revenue Code of 1986, as amended.
-Our board of directors has determined that each member of the compensation committee is "independent" as defined in the rules of The NASDAQ Stock Market.
-The composition of our compensation committee meets the requirements for independence under the listing standards of The NASDAQ Stock Market, including the applicable transition rules.
+Our board of directors has determined that each member of the compensation committee is "independent" as defined in the rules of The Nasdaq Stock Market.
+The composition of our compensation committee meets the requirements for independence under the listing standards of The Nasdaq Stock Market, including the applicable transition rules.
+Our board of directors has adopted a written charter for the compensation committee, which will be available on our website at www.quanterix.com substantially concurrently with the completion of this offering.
+The information on our website is deemed not to be incorporated in this prospectus or to be part of this prospectus.
 The compensation committee's responsibilities upon completion of this offering will include:

-- reviewing and approving, or recommending that our board of directors approve, the compensation of our executive officers; - reviewing and recommending to our board of directors the compensation of our directors; - reviewing and recommending to our board of directors the terms of any compensatory agreements with our executive officers; - administering our stock and equity incentive plans; - reviewing and approving, or making recommendations to our board of directors with respect to, incentive compensation and equity plans; and - reviewing all overall compensation policies and practices.
+- reviewing and approving, or recommending that our board of directors approve, the compensation of our executive officers; - reviewing and recommending to our board of directors the compensation of our directors; - reviewing and recommending to our board of directors the terms of any compensatory agreements with our executive officers; - administering our stock and equity incentive plans; - · reviewing and approving, or making recommendations to our board of directors with respect to, incentive compensation and equity plans; and - reviewing all overall compensation policies and practices.